jeemok/better-npm-audit/README.md

 <img src="./.README/all_good.png" alt="Demo of table displaying the security report" />

-Unhandled or new exceptions will be highlighted:
+Unhandled or newly reported vulnerabilities will be highlighted:

 <img src="./.README/highlighted_exceptions.png" alt="Demo of table displaying the security report" />